In iOS, apps can’t do a lot in the background. Apps are only allowed to do limited set of activities so battery life is conserved.

 Making a PEM file

-So now we have three files:
+So now we have three files:- The CSR

-• The private key as a p12 file (PushChatKey.p12)
+- The private key as a p12 file (PushChatKey.p12)

-• The SSL certificate, aps_developer_identity.cer
+- The SSL certificate, aps_developer_identity.cer

 We have to convert the certificate and private key into a format that is more usable for us.
 Because the push part of our server will be written in PHP, we will combine the certificate and the private key into a single file that uses the PEM format.